readmeio/metrics-sdks/docs/nodejs-setup.md

 ## Overview

-If you're a developer it's a few small steps to send your API logs to [ReadMe](http://readme.com/) so your team can get deep insights into your API's usage with [ReadMe Metrics](https://readme.com/metrics).
+If you're a developer, it takes a few small steps to send your API logs to [ReadMe](http://readme.com/) so your team can get deep insights into your API's usage with [ReadMe Metrics](https://readme.com/metrics).
 Here's an overview of how the integration works:

 * You add the Node.js SDK to your server manually or via the included [Express.js](https://expressjs.com/) middleware.
 * The Node.js SDK sends ReadMe the details of your API's incoming requests and outgoing responses, with the option for you to redact any private parameters or headers.